jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-012-0/index.md

 ---

 <div style="text-align: justify">
 DeepSeek R1 has taken the world by storm, causing a stock market crash and prompting further calls for export controls within the US.
-Since this story is still very much in development, with follow-up investigations and call for governance being published almost daily, we thought it best to hold of for a little while longer to be able to tell the whole story.
+Since this story is still very much in development, with follow-up investigations and calls for governance being released almost daily, we thought it best to hold of for a little while longer to be able to tell the whole story.
 Nonetheless, it's a big story, so we provide a brief overview of all that's out there so far.

 {{< transistor src="https://share.transistor.fm/e/5306c253" >}}
 <div style="font-size: x-small;font-style: italic;padding-left: 2.25rem;">EPISODE RECORDED 2025.02.09</a></div>